yangwangmadrid/GenInfi/README.md

 If your research publications or presentations involve the use of GenInfi, it is obligatory to cite the following works:

-Ke Du, Yang Wang.
+1. Ke Du, Yang Wang.
 Infinitenes as the Most Stable Form of Cycloarenes:
 The Interplay Between π Delocalization, Strain, and π-π Stacking. *J. Am.
 Chem.
 Soc.* **2023**, *in press*.

+2. Yang Wang.
+The GenInfi program. **2023**, https://github.com/yangwangmadrid/GenInfi.

 ## Copyright and License